axelpale/nudged/README.md

 # nudged<sup>1.0.0</sup>

-A JavaScript lib to estimate translation, scale, and/or rotation between two sets of 2D points.
-Applicable for example in cases where one wants to move objects by multiple fingers or where data from an eye tracker device are wanted to be corrected based on a few calibration points.
+A JavaScript lib to efficiently estimate translation, scale, and/or rotation between two sets of 2D points.
+Applicable for example where one wants to move objects by multiple fingers or where data from an eye tracker device are wanted to be corrected based on a few calibration points.
 In general, you can apply *nudged* in any situation where you want to transform a number of points based on a few sample points and optionally one fixed pivot point.
 See the image below for visual explanation.

 <img src="https://rawgit.com/axelpale/nudged/development/doc/figure-pointset.png" alt="Example transformation" width="500"/>

 _**Figure**: Left: You have a set of points.
 Center: you known where three of them should be moved.
-Right: With *nudged*, based on the initial position of the three points, the *domain*, and their target positions, the *range*, you can estimate a transformation that nicely transforms all the rest of the points._
+Right: With *nudged*, based on the initial position of the three points and their target positions, you can estimate a transformation that nicely transforms all the rest of the points._

 Mathematically speaking, *nudged* is an optimal least squares estimator for [affine transformation matrices](https://en.wikipedia.org/wiki/Affine_transformation) with translation, rotation, and/or uniform scaling, and without reflection or shearing.
 The estimation has time complexity of O(*n*), where *n* is the cardinality (size) of the point sets.
 In other words, *nudged* solves an affine 2D to 2D point set registration problem (alias [Procrustes superimposition](https://en.wikipedia.org/wiki/Procrustes_analysis)) in linear time.